life-itself/web3/claims/can-financialize.md

 ---
 title: "Web3 provides better mechanisms for financializing non-financial value"
 description: "In this essay we explore three subclaims inherent to the overarching claim: 1) more financialization of non-financial value is itself desirable; 2) the current monetary and financial systems are deficient in their ability to capture what we think is really valuable; and 3) Web3 technology is capable of addressing these deficiencies.
-We find that while one may argue that as long as financialization leads to more of what we value then it can only be a good thing, through hyperfinacialization we risk losing touch with what makes it valuable in the first place.
-We find subclaim 2 to be true.
-In our evaluation of subclaim 3 we find that NFTs do not enable better financialization of value if this is understood as better compensation for artists.
-In addition, we find blockchain-based alternative currencies to present significant difficulties, and that, even if they didn’t, the problem with traditional currencies isn’t a matter of technical limitations therefore new technology isn’t going to be the answer."
+While we accept subclaim 2 to be true, we overall conclude that web3 does not seem to provide many plausible means for better financializing value."
 category:
   - claim: y
   - featured: y